videosdk-live/videosdk-docs/help_docs/pricing.md

     - For detailed information, please refer to our [pricing blog](https://videosdk.live/blog/video-sdk-api-pricing)
 #### **3. If I am using less than 10000 mins every month & not using add-on services (cloud recording, re-streaming, etc.), then will the Video SDK be free for me?**
   - Technically..
 YES, in such a case the Video SDK would be free for you.
-#### **4. If I have used, total of 13200 free mins, among which 100 speaker-audio mins, 4000 viewer-audio mins, 100 speaker-SD mins & 9000 viewer-SD mins, then which mins will be counted as free mins?**
+#### **4. If I have used, total of 13200 free mins, among which 100 speaker-audio mins, 4000 viewer-audio mins, 100 speaker-HD mins & 9000 viewer-HD mins, then which mins will be counted as free mins?**
   - Free 10000 mins are exhausted as per below sequence

     i.
 Viewer-audio mins

     ii.
-Viewer-SD mins
+Viewer-HD mins

     iii.
-Viewer-HD mins
+Viewer-Full HD mins

     iv.
-Viewer-Full HD mins
+Viewer-2K mins

     v.
-Viewer-2K mins
+Viewer-2K+ mins

     vi.
-Viewer-2K+ mins
+Speaker-audio mins

     vii.
-Speaker-audio mins

-    ii.
-Speaker-SD mins

-    iii.
 Speaker-HD mins

-    iv.
+    viii.
 Speaker-Full HD mins

-    v.
+    ix.
 Speaker-2K mins

-    vi.
+    x.
 Speaker-2K+ mins

-  - In your case, first 4000 viewer-audio mins, then 6000 viewer-SD mins would be considered FREE.
+  - In your case, first 4000 viewer-audio mins, then 6000 viewer-HD mins would be considered FREE.
-  - Hence, you will be invoiced for 3000 viewer-SD mins, 100 speaker-audio mins & 100 speaker-SD mins; plus livestream encoding charges.
+  - Hence, you will be invoiced for 3000 viewer-HD mins, 100 speaker-audio mins & 100 speaker-HD mins; plus livestream encoding charges.
 #### **5. I have used only 4000 mins this month, will the remaining free mins (6000 mins) be carried forward to next month?**
   - No. The remaining free mins will be cleared at the end of each calendar month.
 #### **6. I have usage of more than 100K mins per month & my invoice size is larger.
 How to reduce it?**
   - It’s really justified to reduce your costs at volume usage.
 If your monthly usage is more than 100K mins per month, please contact sales on [https://videosdk.live/contact](https://videosdk.live/contact) or write on support@videosdk.live
 #### **7. I have set the maxResolution to be (320 x 180) only, then why am I charged for HD video?**
-  - You would be using either SD, HD, Full HD, 2K or 2K+, by aggregate resolution.
+  - You would be using either HD, Full HD, 2K or 2K+, by aggregate resolution.
   - Aggregate resolution means a sum resolution of all video-streams, a speaker/viewer is watching at a time.
   - If a speaker/viewer is watching 8 video-streams of (320 x 180) then he is consuming [(360 x 180) x 8 video = 4,60,800px] hence he will be charged for HD resolution min.
 #### **8. How do you calculate the aggregate video resolution?**